Get Tickets

 Grow Aloha is a hui of plant adoption partners working together to restore Hawaiian plants and our relationships with them in urban areas.
 Bishop Museum is a proud partner and plant adoption site on Oʻahu.

-a group of people sitting in front of a projection screen.
+A group of people in a movie theater.

 Join us for the Stars Tonight at Bishop Museum!
 Examine the skies with a presenter in our planetarium, featuring the stars, planets, astronomical highlights, and other stories of the current season.